-Titles will be shown at the top of a page and in the site navigation.
+Titles will be shown at the top of a page and in the site nagivation.
 A title should describe a page in a glance.
-The rest of the file is written in ReST or Markdown structured text.
-Here is a cheatsheet for RST formatting, and one for markdown.
+The rest of the file is written in ReST structured text.
+Here is a cheatsheet for RST formatting.